PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

-A runtime schedules tasks, [Futures][future] in this case, that cooperate by yielding control back to the runtime whenever an async operation is not ready at `await` points.
-An `await` point if whenever `await` is found inside of a async context.
+A runtime schedules tasks, [Futures][future] in this case, that cooperate by yielding control back to the runtime whenever an async operation is not ready at an `await` point.
+An `await` point is whenever `await` is found inside of a async context.

 ```rust
 async fn f() -> i32 {